wtclarke/spec2nii/notes/siemens.md

 All set to 0.

 _All_
-At some subsequent point the first two elements in the imagePositionPatient vector is updated to include include the half FOV shift.
+At some subsequent point the first two elements in the imagePositionPatient vector is updated to include the half FOV shift.

 ### VE